ETL vs ELT: The Real Decision in 2026

 How do you backfill a 90-day window after a downstream model changed?

 ELT shines here.
 Re-run dbt in full-refresh mode against the retained raw bronze, but only for the affected DAG subgraph.
 Use a materialization strategy (incremental with a unique_key, or table for small models) that the new logic understands.
-The pitfall: incremental drift, where the old logic had subtle dedup behavior the new logic does not, so the 90-day backfill silently produces different totals than the daily incremental does going forward.
+Pitfall: incremental drift — old logic had subtle dedup behavior the new doesn't, so the backfill silently produces different totals than the daily incremental does going forward.
 Mitigate with a parity check that compares full-refresh output to incremental output on a cutover day.

 Q03